bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 And I think Galaxy Brain sort of starts to get a little lost in what's acceptable to a certain purpose versus another.
 And a lot of the pushback into new features and things on Bitcoin comes from this sort of , hey, can we not break this incredible amazing thing by just adding this one more thing that we really want.
 Maybe this is a good segue to sort of start thinking , OK, great.
-Let's say Opvault,  extreme low risk, at least it is in my view, adds an incredible amount of security that Bitcoiners are going to need, if we don't want to go to jail or get killed for our coins.
+Let's say `OP_vAULT`,  extreme low risk, at least it is in my view, adds an incredible amount of security that Bitcoiners are going to need, if we don't want to go to jail or get killed for our coins.
 And I think that on itself is the sale pitch.
 It's , listen, you don't want to get killed, kidnapped or  arrested For your coins.